 OUTPUT

-SDI TEST GEN
+, SDI TEST GEN

 STG Message Text

 The STG Message Text menu item is used to edit the text message.
-When you enter the STG Message Text menu item, the actual text message is displayed on the top line of the SDI video test generator output and on the front panel.
+When you enter the STG Message Text menu item, the actual text message is displayed on the front panel.

 To edit the message, turn the SHAFT ENCODER knob to change the blinking character.
-Press the arrow keys (\uparrow, \lor) to change to the next or previous character.
+Press the arrow keys $(\uparrow, \lor)$ to change to the next or previous character.
 Press the SELECT button when done.
 Note that blank spaces do not blink.